tholman/office-simulator/readme.md

 3. Next, clone this project, or download it as a [ZIP](https://github.com/tholman/office-simulator/archive/master.zip) and extract it.

-4. Open up `index.js` in the root directory, and add replace `SLACK_TOKEN` with your slack token.
+4. Open up `index.js` in the root directory, and add replace `SLACK_API_TOKEN` with your slack token.
 You can also change the channel from `general` to one of your other channels, if you wish.

 5. Finally, run `npm install` and `npm start` in the project, and you should see the initial team building message.